 "A much-needed, critical and global perspective on financial inclusion – a highly-contested term – that draws on a range of empirical case studies from across the world.
 Essential reading for anyone who wants a deeper understanding of this important concept and focus for policy." – Karen Rowlingson, University of Birmingham

-An insightful take on the role of government policy in combatting inequality, the book is a valuable resource for researchers examining the socio-economic dimensions of poverty and attempts to address it.
+The book provides valuable insight into the role of government policy in combatting inequality and is a welcome resource for researchers examining the socio-economic dimensions of poverty and attempts to address it.

 1. Introduction 2.
 What is financial inclusion?
 3. Financial inclusion as a tool of poverty eradication 4.
 Financial inclusion as the production of new markets 5.
 Financial inclusion as "financial subjectivity" 6.
 Financial inclusion as political project 7.
 Financial inclusion as transformations in financial practice 8.
 Conclusion